AniSin2613/100DaysOfDSA/README.md

 ## 100DaysOfDSA
 100 Data Structures and Algorithms questions to practice your DSA concepts, and enable you to tackle challenges in your everyday coding world.

-Solve just problem one day for 100 days, and you will be ready to crack most of the day-to-day challenging problems in your coding life at work.
+Solve just one problem a day for 100 days, and you will be ready to crack most of the day-to-day challenging problems in your coding life at work.

 Each problem will have:
 - a link to the actual problem posted on leetcode.